-- Reducing chemical use for the management of weeds by alternative horticultural practices, including mulching out areas to supress weeds, brush cutting around fence lines and bollards and hand weeding. - Targeted and timely application to ensure that the least amount of chemical is used for the control of the specific weed. - Limiting the use of glyphosate by the use of other herbicides where appropriate.
+- Reducing chemical use for the management of weeds by alternative horticultural practices, including mulching out areas to supress weeds, brush cutting around fence lines and bollards and hand weeding. - Targeted and timely application to ensure that the least amount of chemical is used for the control of the specific weed. - Banning the use of glyphosate by Council staff and contractors and replacing it with other herbicides and/or integrated management approaches where appropriate.